 MRSA bacteria (methicillin-resistant Staphylococcus aureus) are "superbugs" that have become resistant to antibiotics like methicillin.

 In the last few decades, many bacteria have become resistant to all the antibiotics that medical research has developed.
-Once this happens, these new drug-resistant superbugs can become lethal.

 While most researchers continue to look for new drugs against these life-threatening bacteria, some scientists are discovering possible ways of increasing the effectiveness of current drugs.

-For the last 10 years, green tea research has shown that green tea has effective antibacterial action against MRSA, or methicillin-resistant Staphylococcus aureus, one of the superbugs that can be spread in hospitals.
+For the last 10 years, green tea antibacterial research has shown that green tea has effective antibacterial action against MRSA, or methicillin-resistant Staphylococcus aureus, one of the superbugs that can be spread in hospitals.

 A new study has confirmed the antibacterial action of green tea polyphenols against 17 different strains of methicillin-resistant Staphylococcus aureus, and 13 strains of oxacillin-resistant Staphylococcus aureus.